 The school where I work manages to weather the chaos that happens in Chicago.
 We are a selective enrollment school, where the majority of our students test in, and our students come from all over the city.
-In the 2015-2016 budget crisis, our "Friends of" parent group was able to raise over \$250,000 in the matter of a few weeks to cover our budget shortfall.
+In the 2015-2016 budget crisis, our "Friends of"

+This strike made it apparent to me how little the general public knows about what goes on in schools, particularly in schools that are different from the ones that they attended." parent group was able to raise over \$250,000 in the matter of a few weeks to cover our budget shortfall.
 And yet, as a special education parent posted on Twitter, "Many at schools on the northside don't fully understand how under resourced schools on the south and west sides are.
 Just because your 'Friends of' can fund-raise to meet budget gaps doesn't mean this strike isn't important for your kiddos too.
 We need equity in CPS schools now" (Chicago SpedPac, 2019).
 Many of my colleagues shared that understanding: we weren't on strike for our students and our school per se, but for all of the students in the city of Chicago and for our future students as they come up to high school.